 - Select Provisioning Package from the drop-down menu that appears

-- You will encounter a page asking you details about the project; these are same as you entered in step 2; if you wish to make any changes, you can do so or else, simply proceed to next page
+- You will encounter a page asking you for details about the project; these are same as you entered in step 2; if you wish to make any changes, you can do so or else, proceed to next page

-- This step is optional too; you may choose to encrypt the provisioning package or leave it unencrypted; I would recommend you to encrypt the package so that no one can break into it to alter the configurations
+- This step is optional too; you may choose to encrypt the provisioning package or leave it unencrypted.
+I would recommend you to encrypt the package so that no one can break into it to alter the configurations

 - On the next page, select the destination where you wish to save the ppkg file and click Next